20 Ways To Save Money on Car Rental in New Zealand

 1. Travel in the shoulder or off season

 It’s obvious: in summer, everybody wants a camper but in winter, the demand is much lower.
 May is traditionally the cheapest month across the board.
 As well as car rentals being cheaper in the shoulder season, the nature is all the more lively, and the crowds are in the Northern Hemisphere.
 It’s literally like having the whole country to yourself!
 Book your car rental between March and October and you are likely to pay 30-50% less!
+For more reasons to travel in these seasons, see 11 Reasons to Travel in the Shoulder and Off-Season in New Zealand.

 2. Book early